vuejs/vetur/README.md

   - js/ts/coffee
 - Embedded snippet support
   - Use vue snippet outside all regions
-  - Use each language's snippet inside its region (Only for self-defined snippet.
-Extension-contributed snippet only works in insiders now, but will be available in March release)
+  - Use each language's snippet inside its region
   - Define html snippets you want to use inside `<template>` as `vue-html` snippet
 - Emmet for html/css/sass/scss/less